lino-framework/book/docs/specs/voga/invoicing.rst

 - a menu entry :menuselection:`Journals --> Create invoices`,

 and a :class:`StartInvoicing
-<lino_cosi.lib.invoicing.actions.StartInvoicing>`
+<lino_xl.lib.invoicing.actions.StartInvoicing>` action (with a basket
-action (with a basket as icon, referring to a shopping basket) at four places:
+as icon, referring to a shopping basket) at four places:

 - as a menu command :menuselection:`Accounting --> Create invoices`
 - on every *partner* (generate invoices for this partner)